CyberAgent/patriot-workflow-scheduler/index.md

 5. Register jobs

+    Jobs defined in PBC files can be registered to the JobStore by [the register tool](cli.html#register).

     ```
     % ${INSTALL_DIR}/bin/patriot register YYYY-mm-DD ${batch config file}
     ```

-    Jobs defined in the batch config file will be executed by the worker.
+    The jobs defined in the batch config file will be executed by the worker.
     See [batch config](pbc.html) for more detail on batch config files.

     In addition, a job management web console is available at 'http://${HOST}:36104/jobs/'